 The National Math Festival brings together some of the most fascinating mathematicians of our time to inspire and challenge participants of all ages to see math in new and exciting ways.
 The 2019 Festival featured lectures, hands-on demos, art, films, performances, puzzles, games, children’s book readings, and more for all ages.

 Learn what drew 20,000 math lovers of all ages to Washington, D.C. and science museums around the U.S. on May 4, 2019!

 Dr. Richard Schwartz grew up in Los Angeles and spent his youth obsessively playing tennis…

 Alfred P. Sloan Foundation Film Room

-The Alfred P. Sloan Foundation Film Room will be home to many short, creative math films throughout the Festival, as well as opportunities for Q&A with your favorite filmmakers and presenters.
-We look forward to publishing the film schedule in Fall 2018.
+The Alfred P. Sloan Foundation Film Room was home to many short, creative math films throughout the Festival, as well as opportunities for Q&A with your favorite filmmakers and presenters.
+Most films were geared toward teens, middle schoolers, and adults.

 Meander your way through the Make or Take Spiral.
 Inside this giant installation and outposts throughout the 2019 Festival were local D.C. math organizations, national math clubs you can join (or start) at your school, and exciting math resources to take back home or to the classroom, or find online.